dotnet/csharpstandard/standard/lexical-structure.md

 The lexical and syntactic grammars are presented in the ANTLR grammar tool’s Extended Backus-Naur form.

-While the ANTLR notation is used, this Standard does not present a complete ANTLR-ready “reference grammar” for C#; writing a lexer and parser, either by hand or using a tool such as ANTLR, is outside the scope of a language specification.
-With that qualification, this Standard attempts to minimize the gap between the specified grammar and that required to build a lexer and parser in ANTLR.
+While the ANTLR notation is used, this specification does not present a complete ANTLR-ready “reference grammar” for C#; writing a lexer and parser, either by hand or using a tool such as ANTLR, is outside the scope of a language specification.
+With that qualification, this specification attempts to minimize the gap between the specified grammar and that required to build a lexer and parser in ANTLR.

 ANTLR distinguishes between lexical and syntactic, termed parser by ANTLR, grammars in its notation by starting lexical rules with an uppercase letter and parser rules with a lowercase letter.